google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 The compute shader code for multiplying matrices is written in GLSL, a high-level shading language used in WebGL, which has a syntax based on the C programming language.
-Without going into detail, you should find below the 3 storage buffers marked with the keyword `buffer`.
+Without going into detail, you should find below the three storage buffers marked with the keyword `buffer`.
 The program will use `firstMatrix` and `secondMatrix` as inputs and `resultMatrix` as its output.